 eToro vs Hargreaves Lansdown - minimum investment

-While eToro has a minimum investment of $10 to open an account, Hargreaves Lansdown allows you to open a fund and share account - the nearest equivalent to eToro's trading account - with just £1.
+eToro has a minimum initial deposit of $100, after which the minimum deposit is $10.
+Hargreaves Lansdown allows you to open a fund and share account - the nearest equivalent to eToro's trading account - with just £1.
 Meanwhile, Hargreaves Lansdown requires £100 (or £25 monthly investment) to open an ISA or SIPP.

 eToro vs Hargreaves Lansdown - fees